-e 2016, Brocade Communications Systems, Inc. All Rights Reserved.
+© 2016, Brocade Communications Systems, Inc. All Rights Reserved.

-Brocade, Brocade Assurance, the B-wing symbol, ClearLink, DCX, Fabric OS, HyperEdge, ICX, MLX, MyBrocade, OpenScript, VCS, VDX, Vplane, and Vyatta are registered trademarks, and Fabric Vision is a trademark of Brocade Communications Systems, Inc., in the United States and/or in other countries.
-Other brands, products, or service names mentioned may be trademarks of others.
+Brocade, the B-wing symbol, and MyBrocade are registered trademarks of Brocade Communications Systems, Inc., in the United States and in other countries.
+Other brands, product names, or service names mentioned of Brocade Communications Systems, Inc. are listed at www.brocade.com/en/legal/brocade-legal-trademarks.html.
+Other marks may belong to third parties.